|Full Name||Linda Anne Chapman|

 I don’t actually.
 I know people think I do and I know I do write more for girls but the Genie books are for both boys and girls and a few years ago I decided I wanted to write for boys so I came up with a series called Superpowers which is about two boys.
 I wrote it under the name Alex Cliff in case the name Linda Chapman put any boys off.
 It’s such a fun series.
 The two boys in it are completely normal boys and yet for a week one of them gets to have a superpower each day and they have to try and complete an impossible task each day like killing a nine headed river monster or clearing masses of poo out of a huge stable or capturing a sabre toothed lion.
 Lots of girls love it too because there’s loads of action and excitement.
 It was one of Iola’s favourite series of mine for ages.

-You write some books with Steve Cole, Lee Weatherly, Michelle Misra and Julie Sykes.
+You often write with other authors such as Julie Sykes, Michelle Misra, Lee Weatherly and Steve Cole.
 What is it like writing with another author?

 It’s brilliant fun.
 Writing can be quite lonely and it is lovely to be able to talk about ideas and to share the writing of a book.
 It is great to go to bed at night and the next day find some more of the book has been written.
 I love it but you have to get on very well because there can be quite a few arguments!